 Solutions in falls prevention are vital as an estimated 125,021 people aged 65 and over were hospitalised due to falls in 2016–17.

-At JB Medical, we recognize the importance of falls prevention equipment hire and its vital role in reducing injury, reducing physical and legal risks, as well as safeguarding the health of patients.
+The importance of fall prevention equipment and its essential role in minimising injury, mitigating physical and legal risks, and safeguarding the health of patients are acknowledged by JB Medical.